Our Ethos for Music

 Please click on the link below to view music overviews for each key stage:

-We also offer 2 weekly music based lunch time clubs:
+In addition to the curriculum we also offer 2 weekly music based lunch time clubs:

 Brass - Mr Dodd